-God spoke through Hosea to tell us how He had spoken to the prophets, saying, “And I gave numerous visions, And through the prophets I gave parables” (Hosea ).
-Of all the prophets, Ezekiel was one prophet that saw many visions of God.
-The very first verse of his book says “the heavens were opened and I saw visions of God”.
+God spoke through Hosea to tell us how He spoke to the prophets.
+He told His people, “And I gave numerous visions, And through the prophets I gave parables” (Hosea ).

 was a priest and a descendant of the

 family of Aaron.
 As he sees his vision in chapter 1, he is in

 the land of the

 His first vision, described in chapter 1, is a very confusing vision of living beings and their whirling wheels.
 He sees how "a storm wind was coming from the north, a great cloud with fire flashing forth continually and a bright light around it, and in its midst something like glowing metal in the midst of the fire".

 He sees four living beings with human form within it.
 They had human form except that they each had four faces and four wings.
 They went in different directions without turning as they went, "wherever the spirit was about to go".

 He also tells us that "In the midst of the living beings there was something that looked like burning coals of fire, like torches darting back and forth among the living beings.
 The fire was bright, and lightning was flashing from the fire.
 And the living beings ran to and fro like bolts of lightning".